Homosexuality and Christian denominations

 come up with a response."

 The Assembly Committee on Physical and Spiritual Well Being accepted Overture 00-26 from San Joaquin Presbytery.
-It passed by a narrow vote (25 to 22).
+It was passed by the committee in a narrow vote (25 to 22).

 "Scripture and our Confessions